johnodonnell123/johnodonnell123.github.io/pages/page_cluster.md

 ## Viewing Logs with Matplotlib
 Credit here to [Andy Mcdonald](http://andymcdonald.scot/python-and-petrophysics) and all of the work he has done paving the way doing petrophysics in Python.
 Here we have two tracks.
 The first has our Gamma Ray log that has been shaded to highlight variablility.
-The second track contains the NPHI & RHOB logs.
-They have been placed on the same track and their crossover relationship has been shaded (a common petrophysical technique).
+The second track contains the NPHI & RHOZ logs.
+They have been placed on the same track and their relationship with one antother has been shaded (a common petrophysical technique).
 This plotting function can be found on my [GitHub](https://github.com/johnodonnell123/Personal_Projects).

 <p align="center">
   <img src="/images/Cluster/Log Preview2.PNG?raw=true" width="30%" height="30%">
 </p>

 ## Preparing Data for Clustering:
 We need to scale our data so that they are all on similar scales for comparison.
-The algorithm will want to make these clusters more/less round in crossplot space, so if we have extremely different scales this will lead to the variables with smaller variance getting more weight/being more influential.
-Our scales here aren't terribly different, but it never hurts to standardize and is considered good practice.
+The algorithm will want to make these clusters more/less round in crossplot space, so if the variance among our varaibles are materially different this will lead to the variables with smaller variance getting more weight/being more influential.
+Our variances here aren't terribly different, but it never hurts to standardize and is considered good practice.

 Scikit-Learn's StandardScaler will transform our distributions to have a mean of 0 and a standard deviation of 1.